 Neither model is universally superior.
 The best choice depends on your individual circumstances — your medical complexity, your schedule, your budget, your geographic location, and your personal comfort level with digital healthcare.
 This comparison will help you make an informed decision based on what actually matters clinically and practically.

-Cost is where online weight loss programs have the most dramatic advantage.
+Cost structures differ between online and in-person weight loss programs.
 An in-person weight loss clinic visit typically costs $200-400 for the initial consultation and $100-250 for follow-up visits.
-These fees cover only the provider's time — they do not include medication.
-At a retail pharmacy, brand-name semaglutide (Wegovy) costs approximately $1,350 per month and tirzepatide (Zepbound) costs approximately $1,060 per month without insurance.
+These fees cover only the provider's time — they do not include medication, which is billed separately at the pharmacy.

-The total cost of in-person treatment can exceed $1,500-1,800 per month when you combine office visit fees with retail medication pricing.
-Even with insurance that covers the medication, copays, prior authorization delays, and step therapy requirements add cost and friction.
-And many insurance plans still do not cover anti-obesity medications at all.
+With the traditional route, the office visit, follow-up appointments, and medication are each charged independently, so the true monthly cost is hard to predict.
+Even when insurance covers the medication, copays, prior authorization delays, and step therapy requirements add cost and friction.
+Many insurance plans still do not cover anti-obesity medications at all.

-Online programs that work with compounding pharmacies offer a fundamentally different cost structure.
-At Weight Method, semaglutide is $297 per month and tirzepatide is $349 per month — all-inclusive.
-That covers the medical evaluation, ongoing provider supervision, medication, and home delivery.
-The annual cost difference can exceed $15,000 compared to in-person care with retail pharmacy pricing.
-For most patients, this cost advantage is the single largest factor in their decision.
+Online programs that work with compounding pharmacies offer a different cost structure.
+Weight Method's compounded program is priced at $154 per month for compounded semaglutide and $329 per month for compounded tirzepatide, all-inclusive.
+That covers the medical evaluation, ongoing provider supervision, medication, and home delivery in one predictable subscription.
+Compounded semaglutide and compounded tirzepatide are not FDA-approved.

 Online programs eliminate scheduling delays, commutes, and waiting rooms — a patient in rural Wyoming gets the same access as someone in downtown Los Angeles.